Sudeep2702/MyRepo/README.md

 # MyRepo

-hii my name is sudeep
+hii my name is sudeep and my bro is sujay